Spring Garden Revival

 Contact Abington's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Abington is essential for environmental compliance and community cleanliness.
+Proper disposal of lawn edging debris in Abington is regulated to protect the environment and municipal infrastructure.
 From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and ensure right-of-way safety.
-Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
-Edging projects may also be integrated with sidewalk replacement, utility work, or beautification initiatives for greater efficiency and compliance.
-Abington Department of Public Works
+For bulk materials such as metal, plastic, or concrete edging, the Transfer Station is the designated drop-off point.
+Advance notification is required for any work near sidewalks, streets, or parkways to ensure right-of-way coordination and street tree protection.
+Immediate cleanup of materials is essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+For projects that overlap with sidewalk replacement, utility work, or beautification initiatives, collaboration with the Department of Public Works is necessary.

 500 Gliniewicz Way, Abington, MA 02351